 Political science at Malmö University

-This two-year Master's programme draws from the one-year master’s in political science, with additional opportunities for an internship, exchange studies or elective courses.
+This two-year Master's programme draws from the one-year master’s in political science: global politics and societal change, with additional opportunities for an internship, exchange studies or elective courses.
 This provides you with the opportunity to deepen knowledge and gain practical experience, as well as the chance to develop relationships and network with people and organisations working on political and global issues.

 The programme is thoroughly interdisciplinary and draws on the different strengths from the Department of Global Political Studies, including International Relations, Peace and Conflict Studies, Human Rights, Public Policy, but also ethnography and philosophy.
 To gain a deeper understanding of the changes in political science, we consider four key development areas: